 Spanish is the second most important language on earth according to the United Nation’s Human development Index.
 The United States is home to the second largest Spanish speaking population on the planet- almost 53 million people speak Spanish in the U.S. Needless to say, in today’s heterogeneous, global and competitive world, knowledge of Spanish will open more doors and increase the individual’s chances of career success.
-It is a settled fact that learners can take in a second language best before the age of six: the time of least resistance for a human to learn multiple languages is from birth to age 6.
-Research indicates that individuals who learn a second language during their first years of life are more proficient in the areas of language, math, reading, and writing.
+It is settled research that learners can take in a second language best before the age of six: the time of least resistance for a human to learn multiple languages is from birth to age 6.
+Furthermore, research indicates that individuals who learn a second language during their first years of life are more proficient in the areas of language, math, reading, and writing.
 In addition, children fluent in two languages develop excellent analytical reasoning skills, concept formation skills, and cognitive flexibility.

 How is Spanish immersion different than Spanish classes?

-Spanish Immersion Programs expose the learner to Spanish at all times- in a natural, non-stressful fashion.
+Spanish Immersion Programs expose the learner to Spanish at all times- in a natural, non-stressful, non-pressured fashion.
 Through immersion the child reproduces sounds as a native speaker does; without an accent!
-For a young learner, this is the most effective and most natural way to achieve fluency in the target language.
+For a young learner, this is the most effective and most natural way to achieve fluency in the target minority language.
 Immersion provides a rich vocabulary, semantics and proper syntax.
 Spanish classes provide minimal exposure to the language.
 Due to the minimal exposure and large gaps between classes, vocabulary is limited, syntax is lacking, retention is difficult and reproduction is clumsy.

 What are other benefits of using an Immersion Approach?